 Where & when?

-Any observation between April 14-18, inclusive, in the Greater Houston Area Counties: Harris, Galveston, Chambers, Liberty, Montgomery, Waller, Fort Bend, Brazoria, and Austin.
+Any observation between April 27-30, inclusive, in the Greater Houston Area Counties: Harris, Galveston, Chambers, Liberty, Montgomery, Waller, Fort Bend, Brazoria, and Austin..

 Some iNaturalist tips:

-- Limited data, turn the cellular off for the iNaturalist app.
+- If you have limited data on your celluar plan, turn the cellular off for the iNaturalist app.
 Just take photos and upload to computer using wifi when you get home.

 - Location: you need to put in a location.
 However, if your camera does not have latitude and longitude, you can write in a location description, such as at the corner of A St. and B Rd.